Scaling of free cumulants in closed system-bath setups: Framework

 A natural question is, whether a corresponding energy scale $\Delta E_{\text{eq}}^{(n)}$ exists for more generic $n$ such that

-Previous studies mainly focused on closed-system scenarios and evidence for the existence of $\Delta E_{\text{eq}}^{(n)}$ has been presented \cite{wang-unitary-symmetry}.
-However, not much has been done in open system scenarios.
+Previous studies mainly focused on closed-system scenarios and evidence for the existence of $\Delta E_{\text{eq}}^{(n)}$ for general few-body observables in chaotic quantum many-body systems has been presented \cite{wang-unitary-symmetry}.
+In addition, the values of $\Delta E_{\text{eq}}^{(n)}$ are found to be strongly dependent on the observable, the system size, and, in most cases, also on $n$.
+So far, not much has been done in open-system scenarios.
 Most questions remain open, for instance, whether such an energy scale $\Delta E_{\text{eq}}^{(n)}$ exists, and if so, how it scales with parameters such as the coupling strength and the bath sizes, as well as what impact it has on the system’s dynamics.
 These will be the main questions explored in this paper.